A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Introduction

-\begin{remark} Many Kernels, including biharmonics and multiquadrics, satisfy the strictly conditionally positive or negative assumption.
-By a theorem due to Micchelli \cite{micchelli1986}, this assumption is satisfied for all continuous kernels with completely monotonic derivative on $(0,\infty)$. \end{remark}

-The invertibility of the RBF interpolation problem can be proven by the basis construction developed in this paper.
+for all $v \in \mathbb{R}^{N}$ such that $v \perp \mcp^{l}(X)$. \end{definition} The invertibility of the RBF interpolation problem can be proven by the basis construction developed in this paper.
 Although this is not necessary, it does cast insights on how to construct a basis that can solve the RBF Problem (\ref{RBFI:problem}) efficiently.